forgojs/forgo/README.md

 ## Reading Form Input Elements

-You're expected to read form input control values with regular DOM APIs.
+You can read form input control values with regular DOM APIs.

-There's a small hurdle though - how do you we get a reference to these nodes?
+There's a small hurdle though - how do you we get a reference to the actual DOM elements?
 Well, that's where the ref attribute comes in.
-An object bound to the ref attribute in the markup will have its value property set to the DOM element.
+An object referenced by the ref attribute in an element's markup will have its value property set to the actual DOM element.

-See the usage below:
+Better explained with an example:

 ```jsx
 function Component(props) {